Susan Kidwell William Rainey Harper Professor

 - Kidwell, S.M., and S.M.
 Holland, 1991.
 Field description of coarse bioclastic fabrics.
 Palaios 6(4): 426-434. [pdf]

 - Kidwell, S.M., and T. Baumiller, 1990.
 Experimental disintegration of regular echinoids: roles of temperature, oxygen and decay thresholds.
 Paleobiology 16 (3): 247-271. [pdf]

 - Kidwell, S.M., 1990.
 Phanerozoic evolution of macroinvertebrate shell accumulations: Preliminary data from the Jurassic of Britain.
 Paleontological Society Special Publication 5: 309-327. [pdf]

 - Kidwell, S.M., 1989.
 Stratigraphic condensation of marine transgressive records: origin of major shell deposits in the Miocene of Maryland.
 Jour.
 Geology.
-97: 1-24. [email me for pdf]
+97: 1-24. [pdf]

 - Kidwell, S.M., 1988.
 Reciprocal sedimentation and non-correlative hiatuses across marine-paralic siliciclastics: Miocene outcrop evidence.
 Geology 16: 609-612. [pdf]

 - Kidwell, S.M., 1988.
 Taphonomic comparison of passive and active continental margins: Neogene shell beds of the Atlantic coastal plain and northern Gulf of California.
 Palaeogeog.
 Palaeoclimatol.
 Palaeoecol.
-63: 201-224. [email me for pdf]
+63: 201-224. [pdf]

 - Kidwell, S. M., and A.K.
 Behrensmeyer, 1988.
 Overview: Ecological and evolutionary implications of taphonomic processes.
 Palaeogeog.
 Palaeoclimatol.
 Palaeoecol.
 63: 1-14. [email me for pdf]